 - Reprimand unacceptable performance and behavior, not people!

-Element #8 – Celebrate your successes.
+Element #8 – High Performance Teams Celebrate Their Successes

 Celebration in a natural human activity, it is the payoff for all the hard work.
 Sure everyone wants money but in my survey, it was far from being the motivator many think it might be.
 Celebrate achievement, positive results and phase completion or reaching a new plateau.
 A celebration can be as simple as a box of donuts during a break or as grandiose as a trip over seas.
 No matter the type of celebration, celebrate soon and often.